ahemberg/trafiklab-longest-lines/README.md

 | `clear-text/longest/inbound`     | None        | Returns the ten longest lines, as determined by total number of incoming stops, i.e stops with direction code 2.                                                                                                         |
 | `clear-text/stops/{line-number}` | Line number | Returns all stops for a specific bus line if the bus line exists, otherwise it will return 404.
 The bus stops are not ordered along the route but are presented in the order they are retrieved  by the trafikdata api. |

-## Mode of operation
+## Architecture

-The data returned by the API provided by this service is retrieved from an in memory database.
+The data returned by the endpoints provided by this service is retrieved from an in memory database.
 This means that as the service starts there are no dependencies on any database connections, but it also means that no data is persisted during restarts.
 To load the data the service therefore calls the SL Api on start up, modifies the data to calculate the longest lines and stores this data in the database.
 This data is then periodically refreshed by scheduling the loader to run once per hour.
 The refresh rate of one hour is arbitrary and can be made longer as the SL api typically only updates once per day.